-- 3.3.c.3 immunizations; - 3.3.c.4 disease state management incorporating medication management; - 3.3.c.5 care transitions incorporating medication reconciliation and medication management; and, - 3.3.c.6 patient-centered medication distribution. - 3.3.d The structure permits residents to gain experience and sufficient practice with diverse patient populations with a variety of disease states and conditions, and diverse range of patients' medication treatments and health-related needs. - 3.3.d.1 Residents spend two-thirds or more of the program in patient care activities. - 3.3.d.2 Residents spend no more than one-third of the twelve-month PGY1 pharmacy residency program in a practice or environment providing care to a specific patient disease state and population (e.g., diabetes, hypertension, hyperlipidemia, asthma, anticoagulation). - 3.3.d.3 Residents gain practice and experience in longitudinal patient care delivery and the development of extended patient relationships. - 3.3.d.4 Residents function and work as a member of the health care team. - 3.3.d.5 Residents provide patient care in settings and environments with and without access to existing sources of complete patient health data. - 3.3.d.6 Residents appropriately document patient care in the patient's health care record. - 3.3.d.7 Residents use technology including electronic health record functionality., - 3.3.d.8 Residents progress over the course of the residency to become more efficient and effective with the ability to work independently as patient care providers.
+3.3.c.6 patient-centered medication distribution.

+3.3.d The structure permits residents to gain experience and sufficient practice with diverse patient populations with a variety of disease states and conditions, and diverse range of patients nts' medication treatments and health-related needs.
+3.3.d.1 Residents spend two-thirds or more of the program in patient care activities.
+3.3.d.2 Residents spend no more than one-third of the twelve-month PGY1 pharmacy residency program in a practice or environment providing care to a specific patient disease state and population (e.g., diabetes, hypertension, hyperlipidemia, asthma, anticoagulation).
+3.3.d.3 Residents gain practice and experience in longitudinal patient care delivery and the development of extended patient relationships.
+3.3.d.4 Residents function and work as a member of the health care team.
+3.3.d.5 Residents provide patient care in settings and environments with and without access to existing sources of complete patient health data.
+3.3.d.6 Residents appropriately document patient care in the patient's health care record.
+3.3.d.7 Residents use technology including electronic health record functionality., 3.3.d.8 Residents progress over the course of the residency to become more efficient and effective with the ability to work independently as patient care providers.